 A DVD is a static object.
 The thread of a story, depicted in sight and sound, is engraved on the long spiral track that the DVD player reads.
 The player reads the information on the track, and produces the moving picture and the accompanying soundtrack.
 This may not sound much like physical reality, but it is exactly the same logical form.
 Relativity tells us the world is four dimensional, and it is all laid out ‘already’, meaning the past ‘behind’ us, and even the future ‘in front of us’, exist in the same way as the reality above us and the reality below.

 This means that we are in fact four dimensional beings, because one’s past and one’s future exist as real as one’s left and one’s right.
-This is the ‘world liworldline0ne’.
+This is the ‘world line’.
 At each point on the line you exist as a three-dimensional entity, the body-mind, and of course the definition of this body-mind is different moving along the line.
 Yes, it is just like the DVD.

 So right away the big question is, who is playing the world-line?
 According to relativity, no one is.
 Nothing happens.
 But according to relativity there is no Now either, and that is obviously not an illusion.
 Both the paradoxes are very easy to solve.
 Herman Weyl produced the perfect explanation back in 1949.
 As he emphasised: